SocketCluster/scc-broker-client/README.md

-# agc-broker-client
+# scc-broker-client
-Client for the Asyngular cluster (for horizontal scalability).
+Client for SCC (for horizontal scalability).